-1. the amount from their federal Schedule K-1, box 10, and 2. the partner's distributive share of PPP grant or loan income reported on Utah Schedule A, line 5.
+1. the amount from their federal Schedule K-1, box 10; 2. the shareholder's distributive share of COVID-19 PPP grant or loan income reported on Utah Schedule A, line 5; and 3. the amount of state and local taxes paid to Utah and any other state(s) on income distributed to the shareholder.